rs0657/hospital_management_system/SUPABASE_SETUP.md

 1. **Row Level Security (RLS)**: The schema includes basic RLS policies.
 You may need to adjust these based on your security requirements.

-2. **Password Hashing**: Make sure to update the user passwords in the schema with actual bcrypt hashed passwords.
+2. **User Management**: Supabase Auth handles user creation and authentication.
+Custom user roles are stored in the `users` table.

 3. **Service Role**: The service role key has full access to your database.
 Keep it secure and never expose it in client-side code.